aklump/switchery/README.md

 ![Switchery](http://i.imgur.com/xJAM3Jq.png)

+## Forked
+This fork removes all the js manipulation of the DOM styles and instead applies classes to represent states.
+The markup is also taken from [this article](http://www.designcouch.com/home/why/2013/09/19/ios7-style-pure-css-toggle/).
+Most of the settings are removed and callbacks have been added to implement this with the Drupal 7 ajax API.

 ## Description

 Switchery is a simple component that helps you turn your default HTML checkbox inputs into beautiful iOS 7 style switches in just few simple steps.
 You can easily customize switches, so that they match your design perfectly.